ni/systemlink-operations-handbook/handbook/upgrade/upgrade.md

 # Upgrading and Migrating SystemLink Server

-Upgrading to a new version or migrating between SystemLink Servers is a common practice in the lifecycle of any SystemLink deployment.
-The goal of this chapter is to complete this operation while retaining a fully operable SystemLink Server.
-This is critical to mitigate against issues encountered during an upgrade or migration that prevent the new instance of SystemLink Server from being used.

-!!!important "Using Virtual Machines for SystemLink Deployments"
+This chapter covers how to maintain a fully operable SystemLink Server while upgrading to a new version of SystemLink or migrating between SystemLink servers.

-    It is recommended to run SystemLink Server, attached file stores, and databases within virtual machines.
-Virtual machines simplify the creation and restoration of backups.
-The use of other tools to facilitate the backup of bare metal machines, e.g.non-virtual machines, is outside the scope of this chapter.
+To simplify the creating and restoring backups, NI recommends running SystemLink Server, attached file stores, and databases within virtual machines.
+Backing up physical machines is outside the scope of this chapter.

 ## Assumptions and Prerequisites